ChavishnaR/remembering-old-roblox/builders-club.md

 ---
 ## Roblox Builders Club

-This section documents Builders Club, Roblox's original premium membership system, which operated from 2007 until it was replaced by Roblox Premium in 2019.
-Builders Club offered users additional platform privileges, including daily Robux stipends, increased group limits, exclusive virtual items, and expanded creation features.
+Builders Club was Roblox's original premium membership program, operating from 2007 until it was replaced by Roblox Premium in 2019.
+Membership provided daily Robux stipends, expanded creation tools, larger group limits, and exclusive virtual items that distinguished subscribers from other users.

-These artifacts illustrate how membership functioned as both a monetization system and a marker of status within the Roblox community.
+Beyond its practical benefits, Builders Club became an important symbol of status and identity within the Roblox community.
+Membership represented both financial support for the platform and social recognition among players, making it an important part of Roblox's evolving economy and culture.

 ---
 {% assign items = site.data.old-roblox | where_exp: "item", "item.subject contains 'Builders Club'" %}